 - Required HIP core courses and some HIP elective courses are exempt from tuition.

-- All other courses are charged tuition of $500 per credit for HIP students in any track whether they are taking the course for academic credit or as an auditor.
+- All other courses are charged tuition of $566 per credit (rate for academic year 2023-2024) for HIP students in any track whether they are taking the course for academic credit or as an auditor.

-- A nominal University Fee of $339.00 per term applies for the academic year starting in summer 2018.
-See the Registrar's web site for more details on the current tuition and fees and a refund schedule for academic year 2018-2019.
-The University fee cannot be refunded after the last day to withdraw with 100% refund.
-The university free will be updated as soon as available for academic year 2019-2020.
+- See the Registrar's web site for more details on the current tuition and fees and a refund schedule for academic year 2023-2024.
+The University Fee cannot be refunded after the last day to withdraw with 100% refund.

 HIP 510 Introduction to Clinical Research (1 credit, 1st year core course)